Creditable Coverage Requirements Under Medicare Modernization Act

 for Medicare Part D Eligible Members

-A mailing was sent out in October (2018) to all Trust members with medical coverage 64 years of age and older and members who are Medicare eligible.
+A mailing will be sent before the start of the Open Enrollment period of October 15th to all Trust members with medical coverage 64 years of age and older and members who are Medicare eligible.
 Most prescription drug plans offered through the Trust are "creditable", which means they are equal or better than the standard Medicare Part D plan.
 A few of the HSA Qualified High Deductible Health Plans offered through the Trust are considered "non-creditable."

 The following pieces of information distributed were the Notice of Creditable Coverage, Notice of Non Creditable Coverage and Frequently Asked Questions.
 Members will get the appropriate creditable or non-creditable letter based on the prescription drug plan in which they are enrolled.
 You can review or reprint the documents below by clicking on them.